Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Invariants of the Weil Representation

+for every isotropic $\gamma \in D$. \end{Lemma} \begin{proof} Let $M_u$ be a matrix of the form $\sMa * * N u \in \SLZ$.
+Such a matrix exists as $N$ and $u$ are coprime.
+The assertion is now an immediate consequence of \cite[Proposition 14.5.11]{CoStr} and \cite[Proposition 4.5]{Scheit} that analyse the action of elements of $\Gamma_0(N)$ under the Weil representation.
+The conditions that $\sign(D) = 0$ and that $|D|$ is a square guarantee that the additional factors reduce to $1$. \end{proof}

-Using these matrices we can characterise the space of invariants under the Weil representation of a certain subgroup of \(\SLZ\). \begin{Proposition}[cf. {\cite[Theorem 5.1.3 + Remark 5.1.5]{NRS}}] The vectors $v^H$ where $H$ ranges over isotropic subgroups $H$ generate the subspace of invariants under the Weil representation of the subgroup of $\SLZ$ generated by $T$ and $M_u$ for $u$ ranging over $(\Z/N\Z)^*$. \end{Proposition} \begin{proof} It is immediate that characteristic functions of isotropic subgroups are invariant since for any subgroup $H$ of $D$ multiplication with an integer coprime to the order of $H$ is an isomorphism on $H$.
+We assume for the remainder of this section that the level $N$ is a prime power, i.e., $N = p^\nu$ for a prime number $p$.
+Using the matrices $M_u$ we can characterise the space of invariants under the Weil representation of a certain subgroup of \(\SLZ\). \begin{Proposition}[cf. {\cite[Theorem 5.1.3 and Remark 5.1.5]{NRS}}] The vectors $v^H$, where $H$ ranges over isotropic subgroups of $D$, generate the subspace of invariants under the Weil representation of the subgroup of $\SLZ$ generated by $T$ and $M_u$ for $u$ ranging over $(\Z/N\Z)^\times$. \end{Proposition} \begin{proof} Recall that by definition $T$ operates as multiplication by $\eb(Q(\gamma))$ on $\ef_\gamma$ and thus $\ef_\gamma$ is invariant under $T$ if and only if $\gamma$ is isotropic.
+Moreover, characteristic functions of isotropic subgroups are invariant under $M_u$ since for any subgroup $H$ of $D$ multiplication by an integer coprime to the order of $H$ is an isomorphism on $H$.